azoff/tacion.js/README.md

 tacion's built-in functionality.
 Below, you will find a list of methods and their associated documentation:

-`tacion.alert(message)`
-Displays a message to the user in an alert box.
+- `tacion.alert(message)` Displays a message to the user in an alert box.
 If an alert box is defined in the slide template or content, then that will be used over the native implementation
   - `String|Boolean` `message` The message to alert to the user.
 A booelan `false` value will close the alert.

-Example:

 ```javascript
 tacion.alert('Whoops!
 An error has occurred.');
 ```